AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## Required Effect Packages/Shaders (.fx files)

 Below is the exact list of .fx files required by this preset, as referenced in the preset's Techniques.
+These effect packages can be installed during the standard setup/installation wizard for ReShade.
 Ensure these files are present in your ReShade `Shaders` folder:

 - Zenteon_Framework.fx ([Zenteon Shaders](https://github.com/Zenteon/Reshade-Shaders))
 - MartysMods_LAUNCHPAD.fx ([qUINT by Marty McFly](https://github.com/martymcmodding/qUINT))